Stop translating. Start shipping.

 A customer writes “the dashboard is confusing.”
-Your PM reads it, interprets it as “add tooltips,” files a ticket, and the team ships tooltips.
+A PM reads it, interprets it as “add tooltips,” files a ticket, and the team ships tooltips.
 The customer wanted a completely different layout.
 They churn anyway.
-The feedback was right — the translation was wrong.
+The signal was there — it just got lost in translation.

 From “what did they mean?” to “here’s the code”